transcelerate/ddf-sdr-api/README.md

  },
- "isGroupFilterEnabled": true  // change value to false to disable user based data filtering, "isAuthEnabled": true  // change value to false to disable authorization
+ "isGroupFilterEnabled": true  // change value to false to disable user based data filtering, "isAuthEnabled": true  // change value to false to disable authorization "ApiVersionUsdmVersionMapping":"" //Api Version -> USDM Version Mapping JSON must be converted to JSON String and should be added
 ```

 3. Then, In the Visual Studio IDE, on clicking the IIS Express Icon or on pressing F5, WebApi solution will start running locally.